 Blueprint to cyanotypes - Exploring a historical alternative photographic process, by Malin and Gary Fabbri, May 2006.
 This high quality, glossy, heavily illustrated textbook describes the technical and artistic opportunities presented by the cyanotype process.
 The book provides all of the information required to begin using this non-toxic, archival, photographic printing process.
 Stellar and diverse examples of prints from a range of contemporary artists using cyanotype demonstrate how the process can be used to express ideas in a wide range of artistic styles.
 A full page reproduction of a cyanotype photogram represents my contribution to this first edition.

-My photos have also appeared in art show catalogs, including a handbound catalog published by the Laboratorium, Ersatz Group Exhibition Directory (SF Camerawork) (in which my image is the size of a small postage stamp), and Roll Call (SF Camerawork), which hasn't yet been shipped to me.
+My photos have also appeared in art show catalogs, including a handbound catalog published by the Laboratorium, Ersatz Group Exhibition Directory (SF Camerawork) (in which my image is the size of a small postage stamp), and Roll Call (SF Camerawork).

 last updated august 2010